Team Development

 In the world of tech giants and innovation, Google stands out as a company renowned for its commitment to data-driven decision-making.
 One of its most fascinating projects, "Project Aristotle," (following on from 'Project Oxygen' which focussed on great management) delved deeply into the intricate dynamics of teamwork within the company.

-In this blog, we will explore the origins, methodology, findings, and lasting impact of Project Aristotle.
+In this blog, we'll explore the origins, methodology, findings and lasting impact of Project Aristotle, and how you can measure these same factors in your own team.

 Project Aristotle's research yielded some unexpected results.
 Google found that it wasn't necessarily about having teams composed of the highest IQs or the most expert in their field.
 Instead, to their surprise, high-performing teams shared a common set of characteristics that alluded to a team climate rather than tangible attributes.

-1. Dependability: Teams that could rely on one another for tasks and meet commitments consistently performed better.
-Dependability among team members was a key factor in a team's success.
-Teams who had this wouldn't just meet Google's high bar, they would do it together with a supporting attitude towards colleagues and their needs as well as the outcomes.
+2. Dependability: Teams that can rely on one another to meet commitments consistently perform better.
+Dependable teams don't just clear Google's high bar; they clear it together, with a supportive attitude towards colleagues and their needs as well as the outcomes

-1. Structure and Clarity: High-performing teams had clearly defined roles, goals, and execution plans.
-Everyone on the team understood their responsibilities and how they contributed to the larger objectives.
-These would be discussed and feedback given on where boundaries existed and how cross-over would be managed.
+3. Structure and Clarity: High-performing teams have clearly defined roles, goals and execution plans.
+Everyone understands their responsibilities and how they contribute to the larger objectives, with open conversations about where boundaries sit and how crossover is managed

-1. Impact: Team members believed their work had a direct impact on the success of the project or organisation.
-Feeling their contributions to each other as well as the bigger picture mattered was a significant motivator.
+5. Impact: Team members need to believe their work directly affects the success of the project or organisation.
+Feeling that their contributions matter, to each other and to the bigger picture, is a significant motivator.

 Project Aristotle provided valuable insights into teamwork and led to a cultural shift within Google.
 The findings emphasised the importance of fostering a psychologically safe environment where team members felt comfortable expressing themselves and taking risks.

-Google implemented changes based on these findings, including team-building programs, training in emotional intelligence, and restructuring of teams to enhance psychological safety.
-The project served as a catalyst for other organisations to rethink their approach to team dynamics and team-building.
+Google implemented changes based on these findings, including team-building programmes, training in emotional intelligence and the restructuring of teams to enhance psychological safety.
+The project served as a catalyst for organisations everywhere to rethink their approach to team dynamics, and its fingerprints are on almost every serious team development framework today, including the thinking behind Lencioni's Five Dysfunctions of a Team.

-Google's Project Aristotle demonstrated that the secret sauce to high-performing teams isn't solely about expertise or IQ but is primarily rooted in psychological safety and the ability to collaborate in an open and supportive environment.
-This groundbreaking research has left a profound impact on team dynamics, not just at Google but across industries worldwide.
-It serves as a reminder that fostering trust and psychological safety within teams is essential for unlocking their true potential and achieving remarkable results.
+Google's Project Aristotle demonstrated that the secret to high-performing teams isn't expertise or IQ, it's primarily rooted in psychological safety and the ability to collaborate in an open and supportive environment.
+That's a finding you can act on, whatever your industry.

 James Hampton (He/Him)